pdffiller/qless-php/README.md

 $queue->put($className, $data, 'abcdef123456');
 ```

-For example, Job Id can be based on className and payload.
+For example, Job ID can be based on className and payload.
 It'll guaranteed that Qless won't have
 multiple jobs with the same class and data.
 Also, it helps for debugging on dev environment.